EnigmaBridge/hibernate4-sqlite-dialect/README.md

-# SQLite dialect
+# SQLite dialect for Hibernate 4.x

-Hibernate 4.x SQLite dialect
+With this dialect the Hibernate can use SQLite database.

-With this file Hibernate can use SQLite database.
+Based on Hibernate 4.3.11.Final.